msfjarvis/msfjarvis.dev/content/posts/creating-a-continuously-deploying-static-statuspage-with-github.md

 +++
 categories = ["webdev", "github-actions"] date = 2020-02-05
-description = "GitHub Actions paired with GitHub Pages provides an excellent CD platform for a status page.
+summary = "GitHub Actions paired with GitHub Pages provides an excellent CD platform for a status page.
 Here's how I used it to create mine." devLink = "https://dev.to/msfjarvis/creating-a-continuously-deploying-static-statuspage-with-github-3ol2" slug = "creating-a-continuously-deploying-static-statuspage-with-github" socialImage = "uploads/statuspage_social.webp"